kubernetes/autoscaler/cluster-autoscaler/cloudprovider/aws/README.md

   `--scale-down-delay-after-delete`, and `--scale-down-delay-after-failure`
   flag.
 E.g. `--scale-down-delay-after-add=5m` to decrease the scale down delay to 5 minutes after a node has been added.
-- If you're running multiple ASGs, the `--expander` flag supports three options:
+- If you're running multiple ASGs, the `--expander` flag supports five options:
-  `random`, `most-pods` and `least-waste`. `random` will expand a random ASG on scale up. `most-pods` will scale up the ASG that will schedule the most amount of pods. `least-waste` will expand the ASG that will waste the least amount of CPU/MEM resources.
-In the event of a tie, cluster autoscaler will fall back to `random`.
+  `random`, `most-pods`, `least-waste`, `priority`, and `grpc`. `random` will expand a random ASG on scale up. `most-pods` will scale up the ASG that will schedule the most amount of pods. `least-waste` will expand the ASG that will waste the least amount of CPU/MEM resources.
+In the event of a tie, cluster autoscaler will fall back to`random`.
+The `priority` expander lets you define a custom priority ranking in a ConfigMap for selecting ASGs, and the `grpc` expander allows you to write your own expansion logic.
 - If you're managing your own kubelets, they need to be started with the `--provider-id` flag.
 The provider id has the format `aws:///<availability-zone>/<instance-id>`, e.g.